 \subsection{Analysis}

-As discussed in Section~\ref{toy_section}, we hypothesize that a neural model's inability to perform structural generalization is due to its internal representations being entangled.
+As discussed in Section~\ref{toy_section}, we hypothesize that a neural model's inability to perform compositional generalization partly arises from its internal representations being entangled.
 To verify this, we visualize the hidden representations for a \textsc{Transformer} model with and without \textsc{Dangle}.
 Specifically, we train both models on the 4th split of COGS (i.e., data with maximum PP recursion depth~4) and test on examples with PP recursion depth 5.
-Then, we extract the hidden states before the softmax layer used to predict the three preposition predicates (i.e., ``in'', ``beside'', ``on'') and use t-SNE \cite{JMLR:v9:vandermaaten08a} to visualize them.
-A prerequisite for correctly predicting these predicates in the presence of deeper PP recursion is learning \emph{disentangled} representations.
-In other words, the representations of these prepositions should be invariant to the contexts accompanying them so that their prediction is not influenced by distribution shifts (e.g.,~contextual changes from PP recursion~4 to PP recursion~5).
+Then, we extract the hidden states before the softmax layer used to predict the preposition predicates ``in'', ``beside'', and ``on'' and use t-SNE \cite{JMLR:v9:vandermaaten08a} to visualize them.
+Ideally, the representations of these prepositions should be invariant to the contexts accompanying them so that their prediction is not influenced by distribution shifts (e.g.,~contextual changes from PP recursion~4 to PP recursion~5).

 The visualization is shown in Figure~\ref{fig:t-sne}.
-Different colors correspond to different recursion depths while different markers denote different prepositions (e.g., for a training example like "NP in NP in NP in NP in NP", the hidden states corresponding to the four "in" have the same marker but different colors).
-On the training examples, \textsc{Transformer}'s hidden states within the same preposition scatter much more widely compared to those of \textsc{Dangle}, which implies that its internal representations conflate more information about a preposition's context with itself.
-In other words, \textsc{Transformer}'s hidden states capture relatively more context variations \emph{in addition to} variations corresponding to the predicate of interest.
-This in turn causes catastrophic breakdown on the test examples, where \textsc{Transformer}'s hidden states cannot discriminate context information from predicate information at all.
+Different colors correspond to different recursion depths while different shape of markers denote different prepositions (e.g., for a training example like ``NP in NP in NP in NP in NP'', the hidden states corresponding to the four ``in'' prepositions have the same marker but different colors).
+In training, \textsc{Transformer}'s hidden states within the same preposition scatter more widely compared to those of \textsc{Dangle}, which implies that its internal representations conflate information about a preposition's context with itself.
+In other words, \textsc{Transformer}'s hidden states capture more context variations \emph{in addition to} variations corresponding to the predicate of interest.
+This in turn causes catastrophic breakdown on the test examples, where \textsc{Transformer}'s hidden states cannot discriminate context from predicate information at all.
 This is in stark contrast with \textsc{Dangle}, where information about predicates is preserved even in the presence of unseen contexts.